HolyMeekrob/epicaricacy-web/src/content/fiction/meeting_the_neighbors.md

 ---
 title: Meeting the Neighbors
 layout: page.html
+publishDate: 2007-11-05

+intro: "A short story about a man who wrongfully became a sex offender and
+				was legally required to go around introducing himself to the neighborhood.
+Fun note: This was inspired by the scene in The Big Lebowski where Jesus has to do the same thing."
 ---
 "Hi there.
 I just moved in next door, and I want to fuck the shit out of your son or daughter."